sanskarchand/useful_scripts/readme.md

 If you are going to archive a lot of manga, I recommend that you convert them to JPEG first.
 Imagemagick's mogrify can help with that.

+A bash script for conversion and deletion has been provided.

 ---
 #### mangas_scrapers/mtowndl.py
 mangatown downloader